dga471/PALEO-website/README.md

-# PALEO collaboration website
+# PALEO collaboration website (under construction)

-Public website of PALEO, the Passive Asynchronous Lattice Exposure Observatory.
+Draft public website of PALEO, the Passive Asynchronous Lattice Exposure Observatory.

 Static site built with [Astro](https://astro.build) and deployed to GitHub Pages by the workflow in `.github/workflows/deploy.yml`.